backAll Articles

 • Frequently reflects on his/her leadership impact and influence; believes in life-long learning, of which self-understanding is a part; focus is more inward

 To scale and grow your company, work to find the leadership balance between strategic leadership and tactical leadership, as both leadership qualities are important.
-If you lean toward being a strategic leader, then create your Leadership Path of Progress for validating the importance and relevance of what’s currently happening around you, as these tactics and tasks are needed in order to build a strong foundation for growth.
-Good leaders are able to find the right balance between the two and use their communication skills to get the most out of their team members.
+If you lean toward being a strategic leader, then create your Leadership Path of Progress to validate the importance and relevance of what’s currently happening around you, as these tactics and tasks are needed to build a strong foundation for growth.
+Good leaders can find the right balance between the two and use their communication skills to get the most out of their team members.
 Tactical management is one of the tools that they use to get the most out of their people, but it works best when paired with strategic management to align the team around a future vision.

-But consider that most team leaders tend to migrate towards a tactical leadership style.
+However, consider that most team leaders tend to migrate towards a tactical leadership style.
 If that’s the case for you, then create your own Leadership Path of Progress for growing your language and behaviors around strategic leadership.
-This is important because strategic leadership is where you’ll find that you can influence, inspire, and engage those around you the most - not just problem solve.
+This is important because strategic leadership is where you’ll find that you can influence, inspire, and engage those around you the most - not just problem-solve.
 This is highly effective in the ongoing talent war to attract and retain top talent.